drmartinezrabert/EcoSysEM/README.md

 ```
 python ecosysem_cmd.py -arg1 value1 -arg2 value2 -arg3 value3
 ```
 Where `arg#` are the arguments of the funtion and `value#` are the values of `arg#`.
-Once executed the above command line, an `input()` line will request what function will be executed with the list of available functions (see below).
+Once executed the above command line, an `input()` line will request what function will be executed (see below).
 The user first gives all the arguments and corresponding values and then select the function.
 ```
 > Available functions: getDataMERRA2
 >> Enter the function: